-In recent years, we have looked to improve the consistency of performance management throughout the council.
+44. In recent years, we have looked to improve the consistency of performance management throughout the council.
 To do this, we published a performance management handbook, and promoted its uptake via an interactive intranet site.
-In 2009/10, we extended this to cover Vale of White Horse District Council.
-The updated performance management handbook is now available on the joint intranet.

 The handbook highlights the links between related functions such as corporate planning, service planning, reporting, risk management, budget planning and individual performance review.
 It also clarifies the annual cycle of all of the above, with a dynamic display of what actions are required in the current month, together with links to all months that show when various actions are due.
 The handbook also lists the key responsibilities of specific roles.
-It now reflects the new management structure and the harmonisation of processes.
-This harmonisation has resulted in considerable savings, both in effort, and financial cost.
+It reflects the management structure and the harmonised processes between this council and Vale of White Horse District Council.

-The performance management handbook contains a data security policy.
-We implement this policy by assigning data owners to every National Indicator (NI) and Local Performance Target (LPT).
-For each NI, the performance officer collects signed statements each year from heads of service covering the methodology, calculation and outturn.
-Although NIs have now been discontinued, the same process will apply to the government's future data requirements when known.
+- 45. The performance management handbook contains a data security policy.
+We implement this policy by assigning data owners to every Local Performance Target (LPT).
+In addition, the handbook details the data returns on the Government's single data list which are relevant to the councils.
+For each data return we have documented:

+- the service area(s) which collect the data;

+- the officer responsible for submitting the data.

-In 2010/11, conscious that our traditional quarterly performance reports were quite dated by the time they had been through the committee reporting cycle, we introduced a monthly board report which contains a smaller set of key performance indicators selected by management team, and the Cabinets at South and Vale.
+- 46. In 2010/11, conscious that our traditional quarterly performance reports were quite dated by the time they had been through the committee reporting cycle, we introduced a monthly board report which contains a smaller set of key performance indicators selected by the strategic management board, and the cabinets at South and Vale.

-This graphically details performance in the main areas of council activity, namely:
+- 47. This graphically details performance in the main areas of council activity, namely:

-- planning
+- planning;

-- housing
+- housing;

-- finance
+- finance;

-- waste management
+- waste management;

-- benefits administration
+- benefits administration;

 - complaints management.

-The board report also includes the performance of Vale Council.
+- 48. The board report also includes the performance of Vale Council.
 All charts consistently present:

-- current performance
+- current performance;

-- last year's performance for comparison.
+- last year's performance for comparison;

-- year-end target
+- year-end target;

-- latest year-end prediction by officers.
+- latest year-end prediction by officers;

+- for adverse performance: a narrative supplied by the responsible officer.

+- 49. A recent analysis of the board report, prepared as part of a report for the Local Government Association, showed that both councils are meeting the majority of key performance measures.
+In addition, the analysis suggested a long-term, ongoing trend of improvement.

-The board report is subject to a rigorous approval process, whereby it is checked firstly by heads of service as data owners, then by management team, and finally by the Cabinets at South and Vale.
-After approval, we publish the report to the website of each council, and notify all councillors.
-Councillors may then request the addition of any aspects of poor performance to the agenda of the next Scrutiny Committee meeting.
-On a quarterly basis, councillors at Cabinet briefings at South and Vale discuss the report.
+- 50. The board report is subject to a rigorous approval process, whereby it is checked firstly by heads of service as data owners, then, finally, by the strategic management board and cabinet members at South and Vale.
+We then publish the report to the website of each council, and notify all councillors.
+Councillors

+may then request the addition of any aspects of poor performance to the agenda of the next scrutiny committee meeting.
+On a quarterly basis, councillors at cabinet briefings at South and Vale discuss the report.
 The performance and projects manager attends these briefings, to provide further explanation of the report as required.